 COMP AT

-Article 45aDecision-making
+Article 45a ( > if not differently indicated changes apply to Articles 1, 2 & 3)

+Decision-making

 1. Decisions by the Executive Board shall be adopted by simple majority of its members.
 Each member shall have one vote.
 In the event of a tie, the Chairperson shall have a casting vote.
+If requested by the Chairperson or at least by three members of the Executive Board, the decisions shall be referred to the Board of Supervisors (1084 Lamassoure et al).

 2. The representative of the Commission shall participate in meetings of the Executive Board without the right to vote save in respect of matters referred to in Article 63.